rpede/MobileProgramming24/_learning_dart/objects.md

 Notice I've also added the `const` keyword in-front of the constructor.
 I'm allowed to do that because all of the instance variables are `final`.
-A object that can't change is said to be immutable.
+An object that can't change is said to be immutable.
 So `const` before constructor tells the compiler that the object will be immutable.
 Which allows the compiler to do some optimizations.